GIT-FAST-IMPORT(1) Git Manual GIT-FAST-IMPORT(1)

 If fast-import is supplied invalid input it will terminate with a

-non-zero exit status and create a crash report in the top level
+non-zero exit status and create a crash report in the top level of

-the most recent commands that lead up to the crash.
+recent commands that lead up to the crash.

 All recent commands (including stream comments, file changes and